What is the Accounting Equation?

 The balance sheet is one of the three main financial statements that depicts a company’s assets, liabilities, and equity sections at a specific point in time (i.e. a “snapshot”).

-Typically reported on a quarterly or annual basis, the balance sheet consists of three components:
+Typically reported quarterly or annually, the balance sheet consists of three components:

 Accounting Equation Formula